cypress-io/cypress/DEPLOY.md

 ### Before Publishing a New Version

-In order to publish a new `cypress` package to the NPM registry, we must build and test it across multiple platforms and test projects.
-This makes publishing *directly* into the NPM registry impossible.
+In order to publish a new `cypress` package to the npm registry, we must build and test it across multiple platforms and test projects.
+This makes publishing *directly* into the npm registry impossible.
 Instead, we have CI set up to do the following on every commit to `develop`:

-1. Build the NPM package with the new target version baked in.
+1. Build the npm package with the new target version baked in.
 2. Build the Linux/Mac binaries on CircleCI and build Windows on AppVeyor.
-3. Upload the binaries and the new NPM package to `cdn.cypress.io` under the "beta" folder.
+3. Upload the binaries and the new npm package to `cdn.cypress.io` under the "beta" folder.
-4. Launch the test projects like [cypress-test-node-versions](https://github.com/cypress-io/cypress-test-node-versions) and [cypress-test-example-repos](https://github.com/cypress-io/cypress-test-example-repos) using the newly-uploaded package & binary instead of installing from the NPM registry.
+4. Launch the test projects like [cypress-test-node-versions](https://github.com/cypress-io/cypress-test-node-versions) and [cypress-test-example-repos](https://github.com/cypress-io/cypress-test-example-repos) using the newly-uploaded package & binary instead of installing from the npm registry.
 That installation looks like this:
     ```shell
     export CYPRESS_INSTALL_BINARY=https://cdn.../binary/<new version>/<commit hash>/cypress.zip
     npm i https://cdn.../npm/<new version>/<commit hash>/cypress.tgz